A Classification of $G$-invariant Shallow Neural Networks: Examples

 Consider the group $G=C_6$ of all cyclic permutations on the dimensions of the input space $\RR^6$. \footnote{See Supp.~\ref{appendix:examples} for richer examples that could not fit in the main paper.} There are six irreducible $G$-SNN architectures for $G=C_6$ (Fig.~\ref{fig:C6_perm}); ``architecture i.j'' refers to $F^{-1}(\rho^{\PZ}_{H_iK_j})$ where $H_0,\ldots,H_3$ are isomorphic to $C_1$, $C_2$, $C_3$, and $C_6$ respectively and $K_j\leq H_i$ such that $|H_i:K_j|=j+1$.
 Architectures i.0 are thus exactly the type 1 ones, and two architectures i.j and i.k for distinct j and k correspond to inequivalent cohomology classes in the same cohomology group.
 Note that the architectures with $n$ hidden neurons correspond to $H_i \cong C_{\frac{6}{n}}$.

-The type 1 architectures i.0 correspond to ordinary perm reps of $G$.
+The type 1 architectures i.0 correspond to ordinary unsigned perm reps of $G$.
 These are the ``obvious'' architectures that practitioners probably could have intuited.
 From Fig.~\ref{fig:C6_perm}, we see that the weight matrices of these architectures are constrained to have a circulant structure; cycling the input neurons is thus equivalent to cycling the hidden neurons, leaving the output invariant as all weights in the second layer (not depicted) are constrained to be equal.
 This circulant structure is also apparent in the cohomology class illustrations.
-Note that $H_i$ is the stabilizer subgroup of each row of the weight matrices.

 Architectures i.1 are type 2 and are perhaps less obvious.
 Cycling the input neurons is equivalent to cycling the hidden neurons only up to sign; if we cycle a weight vector around all the hidden neurons, then we do not return to the original weight vector but instead to its opposite.
 If we think of the dashed arcs in the cohomology class illustrations as ``half-twists'' in a cylindrical band, then Architectures i.1 correspond to a M\"{o}bius band, thereby distinguishing them topologically from architectures i.0.
 Alternatively, in terms of graph colorings, if the nodes incident to a solid (resp. dashed) arc are constrained to have the same (resp. different) color(s), then architectures i.1 are the only ones not $2$-colorable.